 The 18th-century British Admiral Edward Vernon, nicknamed Old Grog for the grogram fabric cloak he wore, attempted to prevent scurvy among his men by serving them a pint of rum a day.
 The dark navy rum had nothing to do with scurvy, but it did lend itself to “the swinish vice of drunkenness”.
-As a result, Admiral Vernon ordered that the sailors tot of rum be mixed with water, lime juice and brown sugar–the world’s first cocktail.
+As a result, Admiral Vernon ordered that the sailors tot of rum be mixed with water, lime juice, and brown sugar–making the world’s first cocktail.
 The drink was named Grog after Admiral Vernon.

-George Washington’s half brother, Captain Lawrence Washington, having served under Admiral Vernon during the War of Jenkins Ear, so admired Old Grog he named the family’s Virginia plantation Mount Vernon in his honour.
+George Washington’s half-brother, Captain Lawrence Washington, having served under Admiral Vernon during the War of Jenkins Ear, so admired Old Grog he named the family’s Virginia plantation Mount Vernon in his honour.